Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/4.3/utilities/spacing.md

 }
 {{< /highlight >}}

-Here's an example of customizing the Bootstrap grid at the medium (`md`) breakpoint and above.
+Here's an example of customizing the Boosted grid at the medium (`md`) breakpoint and above.
 We've increased the `.col` padding with `.px-md-5` and then counteracted that with `.mx-md-n5` on the parent `.row`.

 {{< example >}}
 <div class="row mx-md-n5">